lino-framework/lino/docs/tutorials/hello/index.rst

 .. literalinclude:: manage.py

 This is plain traditional Django know-how.
-There are many opinions, tricks, flavors and conventions about how Django's :xfile:`manage.py` file should look.
-Partly for historical reasons.

-Lino does not add any tricks to the `manage.py` file.
-You can use your own variant if you prefer.
+There are many opinions, tricks, flavors and conventions about Django's :xfile:`manage.py` files, partly for historical reasons.
+Lino does not add any tricks to the :xfile:`manage.py` file, so you can use your own flavour if you prefer.

 Initial data